cantis/CoinPurseThree/docs/devnotes.md

 **16 Sept 23**

-I have uvicorn installed and it runs on windows!!
+I have uvicorn installed and it runs on windows or in the devcontainer!
 The command to run it is
 ```powershell
 PS uvicorn start:app --reload
 ```